 If you’ve been reading our blog, you’ve no doubt heard us mention once or twice (or, okay, countless times) why bamboo is such a great flooring option.
 For starters, it’s uniquely beautiful.
-Since it’s made from a grass instead of wood, bamboo offers a very special look to your home.
-It’s sleek, elegant, warm and fun!
+Since it’s made from grass instead of wood, bamboo offers a very special look to your home.
+It’s sleek, elegant, warm, and fun!

 Bamboo also happens to be extremely durable, and who doesn’t want durable floors?
 It can hold up against scrapes, scratches, dings, and dents just as well as hardwood floors.
 In fact, if you’re not familiar with strand woven bamboo flooring and the Janka hardness scale, you should know that strand woven bamboo flooring has a Janka rating twice that of even oak floors.
 Now that’s durable.